astronomer/docs/astro/ci-cd.md

 ## CI/CD templates

-Templates allow you to easily configure automtated workflows using popular CI/CD tools.
+Templates allow you to easily configure automated workflows using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline.
 Astronomer recommends reconfiguring the templates to work with your own directory structures, workflows, and best practices.

 Astro supports two deployment methods:

-- Image-only deploys whereby all files in your Astro project are built into a single Docker image and pushed to Astro in a single step.
+- Image-only deploys where all files in your Astro project are built into a Docker image and pushed to Astro in a single step.
-- DAG-based deploys that utilize the [DAG-only deploy](deploy-code.md#DAG-only-deploys) feature and separate DAGs in your Astro project from the Docker image that's built with all other files.
+- [DAG-based deploys](deploy-code.md#DAG-only-deploys) that deploy DAGs in your Astro project separate from the Docker image that is built for all other project files.

 This document contains two kinds of templates that utilize these deployment methods in different ways.

 ### Image-only deploys

-The image-only deployment method builds a Docker image and pushes it to Astro whenever your update any file in your Astro project.
+The image-only deployment method builds a Docker image and pushes it to Astro whenever you update any file in your Astro project.
 This type of template is simple to set up and works well for development workflows that include complex Docker customization or logic.

 CI/CD templates for image-only deploys: